chzesa/tiralabra/docs/implementation.md

 Additionally, the output contains zero-length edges which are generated when multiple arcs vanish at a single event point.
 These could be ignored but they are not checked for currently.

+Instances involving two or more intial points being horizontally parallel, which causes all parabola on the beachline at that point to be degenerate, is not handled.
+Instead, the input is checked for this case and the first point is shifted upwards a very small amount.

 ## Sources

 https://en.wikipedia.org/wiki/Planar_graph#Euler's_formula